Medicare vs. Medicaid: Key Differences and Eligibility

 Medicare Advantage

-Unlike Original Medicare, Medicare Advantage (Part C) plans are sold by private health insurance companies.
-Medicare Advantage replaces Original Medicare (Part A and B) but must offer at least the same Part A and B benefits and coverages as Original Medicare.
-Along with receiving Part A and B benefits, Medicare Part C coverage often includes additional services, such as dental, hearing, vision and prescription drug coverage.
+Unlike Original Medicare, Medicare Advantage (Part C) plans are sold by private health insurance carriers.
+Medicare Advantage substitutes for Original Medicare and must offer at least the same coverage.
+Medicare Part C plans often include additional benefits.

 With Medicare Advantage plans, you may also be limited to where you can receive care or even which doctors you can see.
-In other words, the cheapest plan is not always the right plan.
 Be sure to consider your individual health issues and how much care you require.

 What Is Medicaid?